israelg99/sofweb/README.md

 Sofweb
 ===============
-Sofweb is an open-source solution for developing sleek cross-platform applications.
+Sofweb is an open-source solution for developing sleek cross-platform desktop applications.

-It combines the best tools and frameworks, solves the common issues with connecting them and provides a robust solution to support daily development needs.
+It combines the best tools and frameworks, solves the common issues with connecting them and provides a *robust* solution to support daily development needs.

 If you want to build sleek cross-platform applications by writing one codebase which runs anywhere, this is a solid starting point.

 Sofweb mainly uses web-technologies, check the technologies list below for more information.

+For awesome web-development solution starting points by good friend [**@AngularClass**](https://github.com/AngularClass), check the list below.

 Quick-start
 =============
 Clone the repository: `git clone https://github.com/israelg99/Sofweb.git`

-Move into it `cd Sofweb`
+Move into it: `cd Sofweb`

 Install all needed packages: `npm install`